Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Human-plus-Algorithm vs. Algorithm-Only Counterfactuals

+Figure \ref{fig:MarginalHumanMLindexpost} confirms that although workers did not change their screen-in rates for children with the highest algorithm risk scores when using the tool (Figure \ref{fig:screeninbyscore}), workers did screen in a set of ex-post more vulnerable children.
+Furthermore, in situations where workers ``disagreed'' with the algorithm (high algorithm score, worker screen-out), harm for high-score, screened out children was comparable with the control group harm mean (horizontal red line).
+Therefore, ex-post partial automation of investigation decisions using algorithm predictions alone is likely to be of limited benefit in our setting.
+Future work with larger study samples could consider partial automation with optimal triage, as proposed by \citet{raghu2019algorithmic}.

 { \begin{spacing}{1.0}Notes: This figure shows the average realized harm index of children who were screened out, by treatment status and algorithm risk score.
 The dark blue plot shows the means when the tool is available.
 The light blue plot shows the means for the control group, where the tool is not available.
 90\% confidence intervals reported throughout.
-The horizontal red line is the average harm in the control group (for all children, both screened in and screened out). \end{spacing}} Figure \ref{fig:MarginalHumanMLindexpost} therefore highlights two key points about human-plus-algorithm gains.
-First, the algorithm helped workers target investigations more effectively.
-Although workers did not change their screen-in rates for children with the highest algorithm risk scores when using the tool (Figure \ref{fig:screeninbyscore}), workers did screen in a set of ex-post more vulnerable children.
-Second, workers used complementary information not available to the algorithm to reduce harm.
-In situations where workers ``disagreed'' with the algorithm (high algorithm score, worker screen-out), child outcomes were not substantially worse than those for other screened-out children in the sample.
-Therefore, ex-post partial automation of investigation decisions using algorithm predictions alone is likely to be of limited benefit in our setting.
-Future work with larger study samples could consider partial automation with optimal triage, as proposed by \citet{raghu2019algorithmic}.
+The horizontal red line is the average harm in the control group (for all children, both screened in and screened out). \end{spacing}}